tape-testing/tape/readme.markdown

 - opts.objectPrintDepth = 5.
 Configure max depth of expected / actual object printing.
 Environmental variable `NODE_TAPE_OBJECT_PRINT_DEPTH` can set the desired default depth for all tests; locally-set values will take precedence.
 - opts.todo = true/false.
 Test will be allowed to fail.

 If you forget to `t.plan()` out how many assertions you are going to run and you don't call `t.end()` explicitly, your test will hang.

 ## test.skip([name], [opts], cb)

 Generate a new test that will be skipped over.

-## test.teardown(cb)

-Register a callback to run after the individual test has completed.
-Multiple registered teardown callbacks will run in order.
-Useful for undoing side effects, closing network connections, etc.

 ## test.onFinish(fn)

 The onFinish hook will get invoked when ALL `tape` tests have finished right before `tape` is about to print the test summary.

+`fn` is called with no arguments, and its return value is ignored.

 ## test.onFailure(fn)

 The onFailure hook will get invoked whenever any `tape` tests has failed.

+`fn` is called with no arguments, and its return value is ignored.

 ## t.plan(n)

 Declare that `n` assertions should be run. `t.end()` will be called automatically after the `n`th assertion.
 If there are any more assertions after the `n`th, or after `t.end()` is called, they will generate errors.

 ## t.end(err)

 Declare the end of a test explicitly.
-If `err` is passed in `t.end` will assert that it is falsey.
+If `err` is passed in `t.end` will assert that it is falsy.

+Do not call `t.end()` if your test callback returns a Promise.

+## t.teardown(cb)

+Register a callback to run after the individual test has completed.
+Multiple registered teardown callbacks will run in order.
+Useful for undoing side effects, closing network connections, etc.

 ## t.fail(msg)